mickey-spongebob/platynereis-genome-annotation/README.md

 contributors is continually growing, thus, we will try to update author lists and mention them where it is best appropriate.

 ## Contact
-For any further questions, issues or suggestions, please contact: 50862986+mickey-spongebob@users.noreply.github.com
+For any further questions, issues or suggestions, please contact: kevin.mutemi@embl.de